pomier/PASTA/README.txt

 If the beginning of a connection is missing, the program will not be able to determine if the connection is a ssh one.
 Hence, use the -a option.

+HOW TO WRITE A NEW PLUGIN

+You need to add two files in the plugins folder.
+Let say that your plugin is called bolognese:
+    - bolognese.py:     should inherit and implement the required methods of one of the two classes defined plugins/__init__.py (more informations in this file)
+    - bolognese.plugin: metadatas of the plugin: at least something like [Core]
+                            Name = Bolognese
+                            Module = bolognese ; name of the .py file [Documentation]
+                            Author = PastaLover
+                            Version = 1
+                            Description = Add some sauce to PASTA